vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 *put a picture of frequency domain representation of sine and cosine*

 Now you can see why almost all technical analyses start with cosines - they are just easier without the j-operator and negative sign.
-Hopefully it is now clear that negative frequencies to fully represent a signal.
+Hopefully it is now clear that we need negative frequencies to fully represent a signal.

-### High- and Low-side Injection, and Image Problem
+### The Problem of Images

+The example of downconversion in the first section imposed that wLO was lower than wRF.
+This is called low-side injection.
+We could have generated similar downconverted IF signals by having wLO > wRF.
+This is called high-side injection.